syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

     Install-Package Dapper -Version 2.0.90
     ```

-* The following command provide database access classes such as  `SqlConnection`, `SqlCommand`, etc. Also provides data provider for MS SQL Server.
+* The following command provides database access classes such as  `SqlConnection`, `SqlCommand`, etc. Also provides data provider for MS SQL Server.

     ```
     Install-Package Microsoft.Data.SqlClient -Version 2.1.3
     ```

 Most of the ORMs provide scaffolding options to create model classes.
 Dapper doesn’t have any in-built scaffolding option.
-So, we need to create model class manually.
+So, you need to create model class manually.
 Here, we are creating a class named `Bug.cs` in the `Data` folder as follows.

 ![Bug Model Class](../images/bug-model-class.png)

 ## Creating data access layer

-Before creating a data access layer, we need to set the connection string of our database in the `appsettings.json` file as follows.
+Before creating a data access layer, you need to set the connection string of the database in the `appsettings.json` file as follows.

 ![Connection String in appsettings](../images/connection-string-appsettings.png)